 We promote Xyrem in the United States through our 55 person specialty sales force.
 Pursuant to an agreement originally executed in 2003 and subsequently amended, we have licensed to UCB the exclusive right to register and market Xyrem for the treatment of narcolepsy in 54 countries throughout Europe, South America, the Middle East and Asia in exchange for milestone and royalty payments to us.
 Pursuant to the original agreement, UCB and its predecessor paid upfront and milestone payments totaling \$9.5 million in connection with Xyrem for the treatment of narcolepsy.
-UCB has commercially launched the product in 11 countries and we expect additional commercial launches in 2007.
+UCB has commercially launched the product in 12 countries.
 In October 2005, the European Agency for the Evaluation of Medical Products approved the product for the treatment of cataplexy in adult patients with narcolepsy, and in March 2007, the European Agency for the Evaluation of Medical Products approved the product for the treatment of narcolepsy with cataplexy in adult patients.
 In December 2006, we licensed to Valeant the Canadian marketing rights to Xyrem for the treatment of narcolepsy, subject to our right to later reacquire these rights.
-We expect Valeant to launch the product in Canada in 2007.
+We expect Valeant to launch the product in 2007.